mozilla/gud/docs/index.md

 - There is more information on the design, definitions and data model in the [Engineering Design Doc](https://docs.google.com/document/d/1L8tWDUjccutGGAldhpypRtPCaw3kkXboPUTtTZb02OA/), although some information there may be out of date.

 - The underlying tables are closely related to the [Exact MAU tables].

-- There is a [prototype tool](https://github.com/mozilla/dscontrib/tree/master/src/dscontrib/jmccrosky/gudnightly) in Databricks on which GUD was based.
-It still exists and has been branded `“gudnightly”` as it has many features that do not yet exist in GUD, including smoothing, year-over-year comparisons, plotting multiple slices on a single axis, etc. However, it is very slow, less user-friendly, and as of this writing only supports desktop data.

 - Tables can be queried directly from BigQuery for programmatic access; see an example in [https://sql.telemetry.mozilla.org/queries/65337/source](https://sql.telemetry.mozilla.org/queries/65337/source).